loukasdoukas/W2-Deliverables/README.md

 - Component activation flags (ON/OFF for starburst and polar dust)

 These files represent the scientific data products and can be used for further analysis, simulations, or machine-learning applications.

+Due to their large size, the .npz files are not hosted directly on GitHub and are instead provided via OneDrive.

 ---